PCRuniversum/PCRedux/joss/paper.md

 qPCR (quantitative polymerase chain reaction) is indispensable in research, diagnostics and forensics, because it provides quantitative information about the amount of DNA in a sample [@pabinger_survey_2014].
-The interpretation of amplification curves (ACs) is often difficult if the curve does not follow a typical sigmoidal trajectory {fig:fig_1}.
+The interpretation of amplification curves (ACs) is often difficult if the curve does not follow a typical sigmoidal trajectory.

 `PCRedux` is an `R` package [@stats] for feature extraction and classification in the realm of explainable machine learning, which uses statistical functions to compute